rfthgitworld/miniproject2RifatHossain/README.md

 ```
 pip install -r requirements.txt
 ```
+* Create a directory named `data` in the project root directory.
 * Download the dataset from [Kaggle Dataset Download Link](https://www.kaggle.com/datasets/waqasishtiaq/fitness/data) and after unzipping the file, place the `health_fitness_tracking_365days.csv` file in the `data` directory.

 ### Program Execution